terra-campaigns/degenesis/_notions/inklings.md

 - [ ] Konrad's tome: Uncover the crypto key from the Kievan Chronicler
 - [ ] Expand current maritime export of ore to Burgas, supplying enough to Istanbul as well (from the Postachi)
 - [ ] Isolde: what do you believe to be, as a sublime?
+- [ ] Pollen clans, primal punk 208
+- [ ] Set up by Dexter of someone carrying burn
+- [ ] Items to develop:
+	- Spitalians fungicide rifle and horse
+	- scrappers motorbike
+	- Anabaptists oil
+- [ ] Konrad's godfather was seen in lucatore
+- [ ] 1st Dec 2594 - Clique has higher priority mission on the Adriatic basin
+- [ ] Isolde has to prove her worth as a sublime in the Adriatic war.

 ## Old sets